-18. Where are the student(s) adrenaline autoinjectors stored? فضنالها The district of the state of th 19.
-Do all school staff know where the school's adrenaline autoinjectors for general use are stored? ☐ Yes i □ No 20.
+18. Where are the student(s) adrenaline autoinjectors stored?
+19. Do all school staff know where the school's adrenaline autoinjectors for general use are stored? ☐ Yes s □ No 20.
 Are the adrenaline autoinjectors stored at room temperature (not refrigerated)? ☐ Yes □ No 21.
 Is the storage safe? ☐ Yes □ No 22.
 Is the storage unlocked and accessible to school staff at all times?
-Comments: ☐ Yes □ No 23.
+Comments: ☐ Yes i □ No 23.
 Are the adrenaline autoinjectors easy to find?
-Comments: ☐ Yes □ No Is a copy of student's individual ASCIA Action Plan for Anaphylaxis kept together with the student's adrenaline autoinjector? ☐ Yes 25.
+Comments: ☐ Yes □ No 24.
+Is a copy of student's individual ASCIA Action Plan for Anaphylaxis kept together with the student's adrenaline autoinjector?
+25. Are the adrenaline autoinjector and the first telephone and the first telephone. ☐ Yes 25.
 Are the adrenaline autoinjectors and Individual Anaphylaxis Management Plans (including the ASCIA Action Plans) clearly labelled with the student's names? ☐ Yes □ Nu 26.
 Has someone been designated to check the adrenaline autoinjector expiry dates on a regular basis?
-Who? ☐ Yes □ No Are there adrenaline autoinjectors which are currently in the possession of the school and which have expired? ☐ Yes □ Nö 28.
+Who? ☐ Yes □ No Are there adrenaline autoinjectors which are currently in the possession of the school and which have expired? □ Yes □ No 28.
 Has the school signed up to EpiClub or ANA-alert (optional free reminder services)? ☐ Yes □ No 29.
-Do all school staff know where the adrenaline autoinjectors, the ASCIA Action Plans for Anaphylaxis and the Individual Anaphylaxis Management Plans are stored? ☐ Yes □ No 30.
-Has the school purchased adrenaline autoinjector(s) for general use, and have they been placed in the school's first aid kit(s)? ☐ Yes □ No 1.
-Where are these first aid kits located?
+Do all school staff know where the adrenaline autoinjectors, the ASCIA Action Plans for Anaphylaxis and the Individual Anaphylaxis Management Plans are stured? ☐ Yes □ No O. Has the school purchased adrenaline autoinjector(s) for general use, and have they been placed in the school's first aid kit(s)? ☐ Yes □ No Where are these first aid kits located?
 Do staff know where they are located? ☐ Yes □ No